 Question: Will there be an increase in my Social Security benefits in 2025?

-Answer: YES, the Social Security Administration (“SSA”) announced a 3.2% increase in benefits due to the 2024 Cost of Living Adjustment (“COLA).
-This was reflected on your 2024 Social Security benefits.
-This boosted the average retiree's monthly payout (average = $1,733 in 2023) by approximately $55.
-This increase compares to the 8.7% cost of living increase in 2023 and a 5.9% increase in 2022.
-The SSA is scheduled to announce the 2025 COLA in mid-October 2024.
-It is estimated to be in the 2.5% range.
+Answer: YES, the Social Security Administration (“SSA”) announced a 2.5% increase in benefits due to the 2025 Cost of Living Adjustment (“COLA).
+This was reflected on your 2025 Social Security benefits.
+This boosted the average retiree's monthly payout (average = $1,733 in 2023) by approximately $50.
+This increase compares to the 3.2% cost of living increase in 2024 and a 8.7% increase in 2023.

 Question: I've heard that New Jersey's Estate Tax went away?
 Is that true?